Our sites:

 goblets of sparkling ale, to the appropriate tune of "He's a Jolly Good Fellow,"

-the company joining in the chorus.
 Then the captain responded in a few well

 chosen words, which drew forth three hearty cheers for himself and his wife.
-They

 then vouchsafed to walk through the barracks rooms, eulogizing and admiring the ability